 Because of how the equipment looks, pediatric and adult intubation equipment should be separated.

 The materials needed to start an IV line should have their own drawer in the crash cart.
 This drawer should include various sizes of needles, syringes, and other variable equipment so any patient can be treated.
 You may choose to have the IV solutions kept in the drawer as well for easy access.

 The equipment needed for medical procedures is generally kept in the bottom drawer, often the fifth drawer, of the crash cart set.
 This equipment is designed to be used for the emergency procedures that are often required during a code.

 The equipment should be prepared in kits, with each kit specified for a particular procedure.
 Sterile gloves and sutures should also be included in this drawer to be retrieved at the same time as the procedure kit.

 Although crash carts are often similar, some have specific purposes.
 These purposes vary based on the necessary equipment or medication as well as the organization of the cart.

 For example, a crash cart in an age-specific facility might need particular medications or equipment.
 For example, pediatric medicine and geriatric medicine often have vastly different needs, and the cart’s contents can reflect this.
 So for example, you need to stock your pediatric crash carts with children’s medicine and equipment.

 The part of the facility in which the cart is being used may also mean a different type of crash cart.
 An urgent care crash cart can differ from a crash cart kept in an operating room.

 It is extremely important to ensure that an up-to-date inventory is maintained for your crash cart.
 Knowing which medications and equipment are on the cart maintains safety and prevents wasting time.

 Another issue is that medication and equipment might be subject to expiration dates.
-Keep a schedule of when to check for expiration dates and note when they are on a separate document to be sure to refill the cart when necessary.
+Keep a schedule of when to check for expiration dates and note when they are on a separate document in order to refill the cart when necessary.